 The practice conducts monthly water safety checks to ensure that the water supply does not pose a risk to patients, visitors or staff.

 All staff, clinical and non-clinical, have completed annual training workbooks and had ‘Hand Washing’ Audits undertaken.
 New members of staff will be required to complete this during their induction period.
-Next date for the annual staff review will be October 2018.

 We have introduced a hand gel dispenser in the waiting room for patients to use on entry and exit from the building.